 Examples & Details

 Mr. Brock addressed the next topic.
-“Elaboration builds out student writing.
+“Elaboration builds out argumentative writing.
 In my years of teaching, three specific strategies stand out.
 First, kids can add examples.
 It’s easy – and naturally pulls in transition terms.
 Second, they can add details to existing sentences.
 Last but not least, kids can add lists.
 For example, if they’re talking about the way a child skips, they can say she steps, hops, and slides.”

 Next, Ms. Sneed spoke up.
 “Many years ago a colleague told me a little writing trick.
 Just ask kids to begin every sentence in a paragraph differently.
 So simple!
 And like magic, writing improved.
 Even the weakest writers can use this trick to make their compositions sound better.”